 Because 16 TAC § 25.55(c)(2) contains a one-time reporting requirement, this criterion is not directly applicable.
-However, given the gravity of violations that impact grid reliability in general, DICE believes this factor justifies an enhanced penalty to deter future violations of other reliability-focused requirements.
+However, the declaration requirement under ERCOT Nodal Protocol § 3.21(3) is a requirement that renews each year.
+Given the gravity of violations that impact grid reliability in general, DICE believes this factor justifies an enhanced penalty to deter future violations of other reliability-focused requirements.